aragilar/dnd-flask/data/documentation/spellcasting.md

 To cast a spell as a ritual, a spellcaster must have a feature that grants the ability to do so.
 The cleric and the druid, for example, have such a feature.
 The caster must also have the spell prepared or on his or her list of spells known, unless the character's ritual feature specifies otherwise, as the wizard's does.

+> **Casting in Armor**
+>
+> Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
+You are otherwise too distracted and physically hampered by your armor for spellcasting.

 ## Casting a Spell

 When a character casts any spell, the same basic rules are followed, regardless of the character's class or the spell's effects.